×

 Yes, speed matters.
 To deny it would be to lie to oneself.
 Ultimately, deployment time is a competitive advantage.

-SaaS: Deployment is rapid.
+SaaS: Deployment is fast.
 We're talking weeks, sometimes days.
 Why?
-Because there's no hardware infrastructure to purchase, install, or configure.
-Everything is already ready in the cloud.
+Because there's no hardware infrastructure to buy, install, or configure.
+Everything is already set up in the cloud.

 And access?

-A SaaS WMS solution is accessible 24/7 , from any device (PC, tablet, terminal) with an Internet connection.
-It is ideal for managing multiple warehouses, for remote work for logistics managers, or for providing secure access to 3PL partners .
+A SaaS WMS solution is accessible 24/7from any device (PC, tablet, terminal) with an internet connection.
+It's ideal for managing multiple warehouses, for remote work by logistics managers, or for providing secure access to 3PL partners.

-On-Premise WMS, on the other hand, is only accessible from your company's workstations, on which it has been installed .
+On-premise WMS, on the other hand, is only accessible from the workstations within your company on which it has been installed.
 It is a rigid and closed model.

 Data Security and Sovereignty: Decisive Criteria in the Cloud Age

-This is often THE big hesitation.
-“I don’t want my sensitive logistics data in the Cloud.”
+This is often THE major dilemma.
+"I don't want my sensitive logistics data in the cloud."

 This is a legitimate concern.
 However, let's look at the facts.